 The amount of the additional benefit earned during a period of your re-employment shall be determined by multiplying the total contributions made on your behalf by the Future Service benefit rate in effect during the Plan Year in which you last earned a year of credited Service.
 For purposes of this recomputation, each Plan Year shall stand alone.
 In the event of a recomputation, all reduction factors used in the calculation of the initial retirement benefit shall remain in effect and unchanged.
-An election or waiver of the Surviving Spouse Annuity Benefit made with respect to the initial retirement benefit shall remain unchanged unless you have earned at least two consecutive Years of Service during the period of your re-employment.
+An election or waiver of the Surviving Spouse Annuity Benefit made with respect to the initial retirement benefit shall remain unchanged.
+However, if you return to Covered Employment and earn additional Years of Service, you will be allowed to elect a new form of payment that will apply to only the additional benefit amount earned during your return to Covered Employment.
+The first election on or after Normal Retirement Age will apply for any additional Years of Service.